 Finally, consider creating a summary overview.
 This would most likely require a summary table or a visual timeline to demonstrate the various touchpoints across the customer life cycle.
-The advantage of taking this final step is taking the opportunity to map at a high level, which systems are going to be used to enhance the process and empower the team and management to uncover opportunities for optimization.
+The advantage of taking this final step is taking the opportunity to map, at a high level, which systems will be used to enhance the process and empower the team and management to uncover opportunities for optimization.
 The table above is a simple version of a grid I typically use as a baseline for driving playbooks and customer journey conversations with customers.
-Another way to learn more about this process is through the hands-on group activities with other CSMs during our CSM Bootcamp certification workshops.
+Another way to learn more about this process is through hands-on group activities with other CSMs during our CSM Bootcamp certification workshops.